Hey Sinamika: Plot

-Yaazhan and Mouna fall head over heels in love with each other and they get married.
+In Kochi, Yaazhan, a software engineer, and Mouna, a paleotempestologist, fall head over heels in love with each other after meeting for the first time in a cafe and get married.
 After two years of marital life, Mouna becomes annoyed by Yaazhan's overly affectionate and talkative nature.
 She decides to separate from him to live a life of her own and on her own terms.
-One day, Yaazhan's meets a psychiatrist named Dr. Kajal Malarvizhi, where Mouna devises a scheme with Malarvizhi to make him fall in love with her so that she can use it as an excuse to get divorced.
-However, Malar strikes a good rapport with him and the two form a close bond.
-Malarvizhi begins to fall in love with Yaazhan, and although he is unaware, he blossoms with his newfound career as an RJ and with his friends.
-Meanwhile, Mouna realizes she is losing Yaazhan and schemes to separate them, setting Malarvizhi up to be discovered by Yaazhan.
+She gets a transfer to Pondicherry so that she can have some me-time, but he lands there as well as he doesn't want her to miss him.
+Mouna recruits Dr. Malarvizhi, a relationship counsellor and Mouna's neighbour, who thinks all men are cheats because she was cheated on, and has facilitated the separation of many couples, as a final resort.
+The women's idea is to get Malarvizhi to make Yaazhan fall in love with her, so that Mouna can use that as an excuse to divorce him.
+However, Malar strikes a rapport with Yaazhan and the two form a close bond.
+Malar begins to fall in love with Yaazhan, and although he is unaware, he blossoms with his newfound career as an RJ and with his colleagues.

-Malarvizhi professes her love to Yaazhan, who is confused and troubled.
-Mouna tells Yaazhan the truth about their scheme and that Malarvizhi's love was not real.
-Yaazhan is devastated and leaves telling Mouna that she gave up on him and doesn't deserve his love anymore.
+Tension arises between Yaazhan and Mouna when he discovers that she came to Pondicherry to get away from him.
+He then leaves for Chennai.
+Mouna realises she is losing Yaazhan and schemes to separate them, setting Malar up to be discovered by Yaazhan.
+Malar indirectly professes her love to Yaazhan, who is confused and troubled.
+Mouna tells Yaazhan the truth about their scheme.
+Yaazhan is devastated and leaves after telling Mouna that she gave up on him and doesn't deserve his love anymore.
 He starts divorce proceedings, leaving Mouna heartbroken.
-Malarvizhi is happy at first, as she thinks Yaazhan reciprocates her love.
+Malar is happy at first, as she thinks Yaazhan reciprocates her love.
 However, Yaazhan tells her that though he can't be with his wife, he does not see anyone else in her place.
-Yaazhan tells Malarvizhi that though she lied that he believed she was truthful in her time with him and leaves a heartbroken Malarvizhi.
-Mouna learns about Yaazhan's conversation and realizes how much she had hurt Malarvizhi, and apologizes to her for involving her in the scheme and causing her heartbreak.
+Yaazhan tells Malar that he believed she was truthful in her time with him and leaves a heartbroken Malarvizhi.
+Mouna learns about Yaazhan's conversation and realises how much she had hurt Malar, and apologises to her for involving her in the scheme and causing her heartbreak.